Home » How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 Temptation

 Hermit crabs are shy animals, but they’re governed by instinct.
 You can usually tempt hermit crabs out of their shells by promising rewards.
-As discussed, the promise of a new shell may do the trick.
-However, this may also attract other hermit crabs, and nervous hermit crabs won’t be tempted.

-Food will be more effective.
-As per Behavior, the scent of food encourages hermit crabs to get mobile.
 Place a strong-smelling favored food within reach of the shell opening.
-Fresh fruit is a favorite, as hermit crabs love sweet tastes and scents.
+Fruit is a favorite, as hermit crabs love sweet tastes and scents.

 You’ll likely see the antenna twitch from outside the shell, which means the hermit crab is smelling the air.
-This will be followed by investigating the food.
+This will soon be followed by investigating the food.

 Handling